opendistro/for-elasticsearch-docs/docs/security/configuration/yaml.md

 ## action_groups.yml

-This file contains any initial action that you want to add to the security plugin.
+This file contains any initial action groups that you want to add to the security plugin.

 Aside from some metadata, the default file is empty, because the security plugin has a number of static action groups that it adds automatically.
 These static action groups cover a wide variety of use cases and are a great way to get started with the plugin.

 ```yml
 ---